svivian/sv-hover-intent-js/README.md

 <script src="sv-hover-intent.js"></script>
 ```

 Or add it to your build process.

-Call `new SV.HoverIntent` with an array or NodeList of the items you wish to apply it to, and an object containing the options.
+Then in your site's JavaScript, call `new SV.HoverIntent` with an array or NodeList of the items you wish to apply it to, and an object containing the options.
 They are:

 - `onEnter` - (required) a callback to execute when hover is activated
 - `onExit` - (required) a callback to exexute when the mouse moves off the element
 - `exitDelay` - (optional) time in milliseconds to delay the exit function; useful for a dropdown menu if the user overshoots slightly
 - `interval` - (optional) polling interval for mouse tracking; only change this if you know what you're doing!
 - `sensitivity` - (optional) distance in pixels per `interval`, below which the hover will activate; only change this if you know what you're doing!

+Here's a simple example, which adds and removes a "visible" class to a menu:

 ```js
 // get top-level items from a dropdown menu